jameswintermute/hasher/readme.md

 - Ransomware and Malware are increasingly destructive and how would a user identify if many of their files had been corrupted or destroyed
 - Allow the file to be ingested into a SIEM tool such as Splunk

+[!errors]
+- Tail is not currently operating in a while loop, unclear how to use find as the input to check.
+This means it must be cancelled when no input seen via  ctrl-c

 Improvements
 ============
 - Currently outputting into a flat file separated by a ','